Skip to main content

 What to Watch Out For

-Never feed hot pepper varieties: chili, jalapeno and other hot peppers contain capsaicin, which severely irritates dogs' gastrointestinal tract and can cause vomiting.
+Never feed hot pepper varieties: chili, jalapeno and other hot peppers contain capsaicin, which severely irritates the gastrointestinal tract of dogs and can cause vomiting.

 Green bell peppers are unripe and harder to digest than ripe varieties: stick with red, yellow or orange peppers.